-Figure 15.
+Figure 16.
 Switch Properties window

-Symbolic name: The symbolic name is a user-defined name that identifies the switch module.
+Symbolic name: The symbolic name is a user-defined name that identifies the fibre channel switch module.

-Switch module administrative state: The switch module administrative state determines the operational state of the switch and its ports.
+Switch module administrative state: The switch module administrative state determines the operational state of the fibre channel switch module and its ports.
 The switch module administrative state exists in two forms: the configured administrative state and the current administrative state.
-The configured administrative state is the state that is saved in the switch configuration and is preserved across switch resets.
+The configured administrative state is the state that is saved in the fibre channel switch module configuration and is preserved across switch module resets.
 The SAN Utility always makes changes to the configured administrative state.
-The current administrative state is the state that is applied to the switch module for temporary purposes and is not retained across switch resets.
+The current administrative state is the state that is applied to the fibre channel switch module for temporary purposes and is not retained across switch module resets.
 The current administrative state is set using the Set Switch command.
 For more information about the Set Switch command, see "Set command" on page 26.